Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### picklistUrl

 The picklist information needed to retrieve picklist data.
-This will either be a picklist name to reference a configured picklist in OpenContent or this will be a URL to retrieve picklist data from an external source.
+This is either a picklist name to reference a configured picklist in OpenContent or a URL to retrieve picklist data from an external source.

 Default value: `""`

 ### externalPicklist

-Set to `true` if the picklist we are using is from an external source, or `false` otherwise.
+Set to `true` if the picklist is from an external source, or `false` otherwise.

 Default value: `false`